autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 ### YAML param file
-Used tabs instead of spaces in your param.yaml file? _Clearly_, the most user-friendly error message is
+Used tabs instead of spaces in your param.yaml file?
+Or didn't indent properly? _Clearly_, the most user-friendly error message is

     $ ros2 launch mypackage mypackage.launch.xml
     [INFO] [launch]: All log files can be found below /home/user/.ros/log/2020-10-19-19-09-13-676799-t4-30425